belaventer/arts-by-bela/README.md

 **Stripe Webhooks:** Webhook handling for a robust payment system was not implemented at the moment, but is desired for the next version.

-**Detailed Emails:** It would be desirable to have the links and images on the workflow emails.
-Due to a time constraint, the emails were kept as basic strings.

 ## Technologies used

 ### Languages